marcocrowe/learn-computer-organization/memory-interleaving-exercises.md

 #### Solution

-For `8-way` `low-order` interleaving, the last $\log2(8) = 3$ bits are used to select the chip.
+For `8-way` , `low-order` interleaving, the last $\log2(8) = 3$ bits are used to select the chip.
 The first 12 bits are used to select the offset.
 The address is divided into two parts: the chip address and the offset address.

 | Offset Address | Chip Address |
 |---------------:|-------------:|
 | 0010 0000 0100 |          111 |
 |     Offset 516 |       Chip 7 |

+---
+Copyright &copy; 2024 Mark Crowe <https://github.com/marcocrowe>.
+All rights reserved.